EngineMachiner/beat4sprite-Animations/README.md

 This repository contains collections of gameplay animations for **[OutFox](https://github.com/TeamRizu/OutFox)** using **[beat4sprite](https://github.com/EngineMachiner/beat4sprite)**.

+### DISCLAIMER
+This project is a non-commercial, fan-made educational resource and is not affiliated with, authorized by, or endorsed by KONAMI.
+All the textures are the exclusive property of KONAMI.

 Each branch in this repository contains theme inspired animations.

 [Video Example](https://www.youtube.com/watch?v=NKW4aDbaQvM)